Vålerenga Fotball: Stadium

 In 2017, Vålerenga opened their own home ground at Valle Hovin in Eastern Oslo, called Intility Arena.
 The stadium has a capacity of 17,333 on domestic games (15,389 on international games), and the playing surface is artificial grass.
 The very first match in the ground saw the Vålerenga women's team beat Kolbotn Fotball 2–0 on 9 September 2017, with Stephanie Verdoia being the first ever goalscorer on the Arena.
 The next day, the men's team lost 2–1 to Sarpsborg 08 in their first game at the stadium.
 The ground was first called Vålerenga kultur- og idrettspark, before the club agreed a contract with the IT company Intility to rename the stadium.

 The construction of the new arena

 Following a press statement made on 15 May 2008, Vålerenga announced that they would be moving home to Valle Hovin after purchasing the area of the proposed stadium for the symbolic sum of 1 Norwegian Krone.
 In late 2014, the plans were accepted by the city council of Oslo.
 On 10 June 2014, the European Free Trade Association Surveillance Authority accepted the plans for the stadium.

 The foundation stone of the new stadium was laid on 29 July 2015, the club's 102nd anniversary.
-Construction was begun in the summer of 2015 and is planned to be completed in 2017.
+Construction begun in the summer of 2015 and was completed in 2017.